mlip-cmu/book/13-planning-for-operations.md

 <figcaption>

-Overview of the Kubernetes architecture, where the Kubernetes master controls the allocation of containers to Kubernetes nodes, CC BY-SA 4.0 by [Khtan66](https://en.wikipedia.org/wiki/Kubernetes#/media/File:Kubernetes.png)
+Overview of the Kubernetes architecture, where the Kubernetes master controls the allocation of containers to Kubernetes nodes, CC BY-SA 4.0 by [Khtan66](https://en.wikipedia.org/wiki/Kubernetes#/media/File:Kubernetes.png) <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>